-Ad Valorem - Latin for 'IN PROPORTION TO THE VALUE'.
-This refers to property taxes levied on value and includes the general obligation (G.). bond rates added to the 1% rate allowed by Prop.
+Ad Valorem - property taxes levied on value of property.
+Includes the general obligation bond rates added to the 1% rate allowed by Prop.
 13. These rates are applied to the secured, unsecured, supplemental, and other miscellaneous tax rolls.

 Adoption - Formal action by the City Council which sets the spending limits for the fiscal year.
 The City's budget is adopted by Council resolution.